cthoyt/cthoyt.github.io/_posts/2023-01-10-curies-package.md

 the [`curies`](https://github.com/cthoyt/curies) Python package that I wrote to fill this need.

-After installing with `pip install curies` or checking out the code on [GitHub](https://github.com/cthoyt/curies) and installing a local copy, you can directly jump in to using the code.
-The main data structure in the `curies` package is [`curies.Converter`](https://curies.readthedocs.io/en/latest/api/curies.Converter.html#converter).
+After installing with `pip install curies` or checking out the code on [GitHub](https://github.com/cthoyt/curies) and installing a local copy, you can directly jump in to using the `curies` package.
+Its main data structure is [`curies.Converter`](https://curies.readthedocs.io/en/latest/api/curies.Converter.html#converter).
 It can be instantiated with various class methods corresponding to data in one of several formats.